ardagnir/pterosaur/README.md

 *Pterosaur supports most vim plugins.
 This demo uses Pterosaur v1.0 with the [vim-surround](http://github.com/tpope/vim-surround) plugin and a mod of the [invader-vim](http://github.com/mattn/invader-vim) script.*

+**Note: Due to the rules of my new employer, I likely won't be able to continue contributing to or maintaining Pterosaur as a Firefox addon for the forseeable future.
+Pterosaur works through Firefox 38, which should be in ESR until mid-2016.
+Hopefully, I will have made a Chromium version well before then.
+I apologize to everybody who's workflow will be disrupted.
+Pterosaur is free software.
+There is nothing stopping you from forking it.**

 ##Requirements
 - Pterosaur requires [Vim](http://www.vim.org).
 - Your vim version needs to have [+clientserver](#vim-info) support compiled in.
 Run `vim --version | grep clientserver` to check.
 (You want a plus sign)